abesco7/LITA-Class-Project/README.md

 # LITA-Class-Project
-This is where I want to load my work while learing at tje Imcubator Hub
+This is where I want to load my work while learing at the Imcubator Hub